grnet/snf-image/docs/configuration.rst

  * **IMAGE_DIR**: To specify the directory where the local images are hosted
  * **HELPER_SOFT_TIMEOUT**: To increase the allowed deployment time
- * **PITHOS_DB**: To specify the Pithos database and credentials, in case the user is accessing pithos-hosted images
+ * **PITHOS_DB**: To specify the Pithos database and credentials, in case the user is accessing Pithos-hosted images
- * **PITHOS_DATA**: To specify the directory where the pithos data blocks are hosted, in case the user is accessing pithos-hosted images
+ * **PITHOS_DATA**: To specify the directory where the Pithos data blocks are hosted, in case the user is accessing Pithos-hosted images
- * **PROGRESS_MONITOR**: To specify an executable that will handle the monitoring messages exported by snf-image
+ * **PROGRESS_MONITOR**: To specify an executable that will handle the monitoring messages exported by *snf-image*

 Paths of external programs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In ``/etc/default/snf-image`` the user may also overwrite the path of some external programs snf-image uses, or add default options to them.
-For example, if the user wants to access network based images via insecure SSL connections, he/she will need to overwrite the value of the *CURL* variable like this:
+In ``/etc/default/snf-image`` the user may also overwrite the path of some external programs *snf-image* uses, or add default options to them.
+For example, if the user wants to access network based images via insecure SSL connections, he/she will need to overwrite the value of the *CURL* variable like this: ``CURL="curl -k"``
-``CURL="curl -k"``